lwjglgamedev/vulkanbook/bookcontents/chapter-19/chapter-19.md

 - `vertexCount`: Number of vertices to be drawn.
 - `instanceCount`: Number of instances to be drawn.
 If we have several entities that share the same model, we do not need to record an individual draw call for ach of the entity and all the associated meshes.
-We can just ouse one command to draw a mesh for all the associated entities.
-We just nee dto set up the number of entities with this field.
+We can just use one command to draw a mesh for all the associated entities.
+We just need to set up the number of entities with this field.
 - `firstVertex`: The index of the first vertex to be drawn.
 - `firstInstance`: It can be used to setup a unique instance identifier to be used when drawing.
 We will see in the shaders how we can use it.